-During the first quarter of 2016 we operated our production facilities at 97% of practical capacity.
+During the first half of 2016 we operated our production facilities at 96% of practical capacity.
 We expect our production volumes to be higher in 2016 as compared to 2015, as our production rates in 2015 were impacted by the implementation of certain productivity-enhancing improvement projects at certain facilities, as well as necessary improvements to ensure continued compliance with our permit regulations, which resulted in longer-than-normal maintenance shutdowns in some instances.
-Assuming economic conditions do not deteriorate in the various regions of the world, we expect our sales volumes to be higher in 2016 as compared to 2015.
+Assuming global economic conditions do not deteriorate, we expect our sales volumes to be higher in 2016 as compared to 2015.
 We will continue to monitor current and anticipated near-term customer demand levels and align our production and inventories accordingly.

-We continued to experience moderation in the cost of TiO2 feedstock ore procured from third parties in 2015 continuing into 2016.
-Given the time lag between when third-party feedstock ore is procured and when the TiO2 product produced with such ore is sold and recognized in our cost of sales, our cost of sales per metric ton of TiO2 sold in the first quarter of 2016 was lower than our cost of sales per metric ton of TiO2 sold in the first quarter of 2015 (excluding the effect of changes in currency exchange rates).
+We experienced moderation in the cost of TiO2 feedstock ore procured from third parties in 2015 which continued into the first half of 2016.
+Given the time lag between when third-party feedstock ore is purchased and when the TiO2 product produced with such ore is reflected in our cost of sales, our cost of sales per metric ton of TiO2 sold in the first half of 2016 was lower than our cost of sales per metric ton of TiO2 sold in the first half of 2015 (excluding the effect of changes in currency exchange rates).
 We expect our cost of sales per metric ton of TiO2 sold for the remainder of 2016 will be lower than our per-metric ton cost in the comparable periods of 2015, due in part to the favorable effect of the workforce reductions and other cost reduction initiatives we implemented beginning in the second quarter of 2015 as well as some expected additional modest improvement in the cost of feedstock ore.

 We started 2016 with selling prices 17% lower than the beginning of 2015, and prices declined by an additional 1% in the first quarter of 2016.
+In the second quarter of 2016, our average selling prices began to rise due to the implementation of previously-announced price increases.
+Our average selling prices at the end of the second quarter of 2016 were 4% higher than at the end of the first quarter of 2016, and 2% higher than at the end of 2015.
 Industry data indicates that overall TiO2 inventory held by producers declined significantly during 2015.
 In addition, we believe most customers hold very low inventories of TiO2 with many operating on a just-in-time basis.
-With the strong sales volumes experienced in the first quarter of 2016, we continue to see evidence of strengthening demand for our TiO2 products in certain of our primary markets.
-We and our major competitors have announced price increases, which are expected to be implemented in the first half of 2016, or as contracts allow.
-The extent to which we will be able to achieve any price increases in the near term will depend on market conditions.
+With the strong sales volumes experienced in the first half of 2016, we continue to see evidence of strengthening demand for our TiO2 products in certain of our primary markets.
+We and our major competitors have announced price increases, which we began implementing in the second quarter of 2016, as contracts have allowed.
+The extent to which we will be able to achieve any additional price increases in the near term will depend on market conditions.

 We initiated a restructuring plan in 2015 designed to improve our long-term cost structure.
 As part of such plan, we implemented certain voluntary and involuntary workforce reductions during 2015 at certain of our facilities impacting approximately 160 individuals.
-Such workforce reductions we implemented are expected to result in approximately \$19 million of annual cost savings.
-The workforce reductions we implemented in 2015 are not expected to negatively impact our ability to operate our production facilities at their practical capacity rates.
+Such workforce reductions are expected to result in approximately \$19 million of annual cost savings, including \$9.4 million realized during the first six months of 2016.
+These workforce reductions are not expected to negatively impact our ability to operate our production facilities at their practical capacity rates.
 In addition to the workforce reductions implemented in 2015, we are also in the process of implementing other cost reduction initiatives throughout the organization, including the implementation of continued process productivity improvements.